 Swelling is normal and expected after any facelift surgery, including the extended deep plane facelift.
 It gradually resolves without intervention in almost all cases (see the extended deep plane facelift page for the average expected recovery time).
 Swelling is largely due initially to the normal healing (i.e., acute inflammatory) response after surgery followed by the fact that the lymphatic drainage system – the system that carries the body’s natural fluid through the body and back to the heart – requires time to heal as well.
 However, there are multiple strategies available to patients to accelerate the resolution of swelling after surgery.
 Please note that the below strategies may not be appropriate for every patient.
+There are potential benefits, potential risks, and alternatives to all of the treatments below, including simply the passage of time.
 Seek a fellowship-trained facial plastic surgeon if you have concerns about your face or neck.
 Speak to your surgeon about their preferred strategies to reduce swelling after facelift surgery.

 Four Strategies to Reduce Swelling after Deep Plane Facelift Surgery